 PICTURES: Weekend of protests against climate crisis and Bristol Airport’s expansion appeal

-Protests against Bristol Airport’s decision to appeal its rejected expansion plans have bbeen taking place.
+Two days of protests against Bristol Airport’s decision to appeal its rejected expansion plans took place at the weekend.

-An Extinction Rebellion (XR) demonstration, where nearly 400 people marched to Bristol Airport from Felton Common in a ‘mourning procession’ took place followed by a day of banners being displayed across the area.
+An Extinction Rebellion (XR) demonstration, where nearly 400 people marched to Bristol Airport from Felton Common in a ‘mourning procession’, took place on Saturday, followed by banners being displayed across the area on Sunday.

 Motorists on the M5 saw banners which said Climate and Ecological Emergency – Life or Death, and Covid Today Climate Emergency Tomorrow.

 A banner was also hung on Clevedon Pier with a warning by XR, where activists held a banner which read Climate Crisis, alongside the XR hourglass symbol indicating that time is running out.